|Shot yesterday in a Cape forest,|

 I wanted to stay longer, but something inside of me also told me it was time to go.
 I wrestled inside to stay or leave, but I had sensed it was time to go.

 I was in pretty bad shape after drafting the brief - meaning it took a lot out of energy out of me.
 As I was writing it, I kept telling myself that I didn't want to do this anymore and that I hated writing briefs.
-I'd rather write fiction or a screenplay or a book, where more people could enjoy reading it than maybe 20 people.
+I'd rather write fiction or a screenplay or a book, where more people could enjoy reading it.
+I'm sure only about 20 people read my legal docuemnts.
 After all, I want to be in the business of change.

 After reviewing my brief though, it looked like a nice and polished and shiny gem.
 It needs one more final polishing before I send it through.